Get your project estimate

 • The old stain is peeling or flaking in specific spots

-Run your hammer across the deck surface to identify protruding nails or screws, then reset them below the wood surface using a nail set or punch to prevent catching your applicator during staining.
+Using a hammer to tap along the deck surface, locate any exposed or protruding nails or screws and reset them below the wood surface using a nail set or punch before beginning to stain the deck to prevent the stain applicator from getting caught in the exposed nail or screw head.

 Applying First Coat: Roller, Brush, Sprayer & Back-Brushing